ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ### VER

-In a request, the VER tag contains a list of versions.
+In a request, the VER tag contains a list of uint32 version numbers.
 The VER tag MUST include at least one Roughtime version supported by the client.
 The client MUST ensure that the version numbers and tags included in the request are not incompatible with each other or the packet contents.